cjlee112/spnet/doc/intro.rst

 Open Scientific Sharing with No Walls
 -------------------------------------

+SelectedPapers.net lets you recommend papers, comment on them, discuss them, or simply add them to your reading list.

-SelectedPapers.net is a *federated* information sharing service.
-Instead of "locking up" your comments and recommendations within its own website - the "walled garden" strategy followed by other services - it explicitly shares these data in a way that people *not* on SelectedPapers.net can easily see.
+But instead of "locking up" your comments within its own website - the "walled garden" strategy followed by other services - it explicitly shares these data in a way that people *not* on SelectedPapers.net can easily see.
 Any other service can see and use them